Wilbert Rideau: Clemency efforts

 Mother Jones said in 2010 that "a mix of racial politics and tough-on-crime posturing blocked [Rideau's] release for more than three decades", even though several LSP wardens had said that Rideau was completely rehabilitated.
 The parole board recommended parole for him, but two governors declined to approve it.
 Many local people in Calcasieu Parish opposed any parole for him.
 Rideau remained incarcerated through the mid-1990s, while other inmates with similar sentences were paroled in this period.

-An investigation by 20/20 revealed statements by Governor of Louisiana Edwin Edwards, who said that he believed that Rideau was rehabilitated, but that he would not release the prisoner under any circumstances.
+An investigation by 20/20 revealed statements by Governor of Louisiana Edwin Edwards, who said that he believed that Rideau was rehabilitated, but that he would not release him "under any circumstances'.
 Rideau said that governors did not advocate for his release because he had become "a political football" due to his appeals and retrials.
 He believed that it would be difficult for any prisoner in Louisiana to be released from prison.